Tyrrrz/Tyrrrz.me/src/data/blog-posts/expression-trees/Post.md

 As for how it does it, however, the answer is a bit more detailed.
 This expression consists of a ternary conditional operator, whose condition is evaluated by negating the result of a call to method `string.IsNullOrWhiteSpace` with parameter `personName`, whose positive clause is made up of a "plus" binary operator that works with a constant string expression `"Greetings, "` and the parameter expression, and whose negative clause consist of a sole `null` expression.

 The description above may seem like a mouthful, but it outlines the exact syntactic structure of the expression.
-It is by this higher-order representation that we're able to tell how it works.
+It is by this higher-order representation that we're able to tell how exactly it's evaluated.

-Although it's inherently obvious to us as humans, in order to use this representation programmatically, we need a special data structure.
-This data structure is what we call an _expression tree_.

-Here's the visualization of the tree that represents our expression:
+To make things more clear, we can also illustrate this representation with the following diagram:

 ```csharp
  { Ternary conditional }